Boeing 737: 737 MAX 10

-The MAX 10 was proposed as a stretched MAX 9 in mid-2016, enabling seating for 230 in a single class or 189 in two-class layout, compared to 193 in two-class seating for the A321neo.
+The 737 MAX 10 was proposed as a stretched MAX 9 in mid-2016, enabling seating for 230 in a single class or 189 in two-class layout, compared to 193 in two-class seating for the A321neo.
 The modest 66 in stretch of fuselage enables the MAX 10 to retain the existing wing and CFM Leap 1B engine from the MAX 9 with a trailing-link main landing gear as the only major change.
 The MAX 10 was launched on June 19, 2017, with 240 orders and commitments from more than ten customers.
 The variant configuration with a predicted 5% lower trip cost and seat cost compared to the A321neo was firmed up by February 2018, and by mid-2018, the critical design review was completed.
 The MAX 10 has a similar capacity to the A321XLR, but shorter range and much poorer field performance in smaller airports.
-It was unveiled in Boeing's Renton factory on November 22, 2019, and scheduled for first flight in 2020.
-Boeing also considered parallel development with the 757 replacement, similar to the development of the 757 and 767 in the 1970s.
+It was unveiled in Boeing's Renton factory on November 22, 2019, and first flew on June 18, 2021.
+The MAX 10 is still awaiting certification, with Boeing CEO David Calhoun saying in July 2024 that the MAX 10 could be certified in the first half of 2025.

 In the late 2010s, Boeing worked on a medium-range Boeing New Midsize Airplane (NMA) with two variants seating 225 or 275 passengers and targeting the same market segment as the 737 MAX 10 and the Airbus A321neo.
 A Future Small Airplane (FSA) was also touted during this period.
 The NMA project was set aside in January 2020, as Boeing focused on returning the 737 MAX to service and announced that it would be taking a new approach to future projects.

 Design

-The 737 continued to evolve into many variants but still remains recognisable as the 737.
+The 737 continued to evolve into many variants but still remains recognizable as the 737.
 These are divided into four generations but all are based on the same basic design.